VisActor/VTable/docs/assets/option/en/table/listTable.md

 ## aggregation(Aggregation|CustomAggregation|Array|Function)

-Data aggregation analysis configuration, global configuration, each column will have aggregation logic, it can also be configured in the column (columns) definition, the configuration in the column has a higher priority.
+Data aggregation summary analysis configuration, global configuration, each column will have aggregation logic, it can also be configured in the column (columns) definition, the configuration in the column has a higher priority.

 ```
 aggregation?: